 The Scopes Monkey Trial

-Now, you have probably heard of the famous Scopes Monkey Trial that occurred in 1925.
-John Scopes was a public school teacher who was on trial for violating a Tennessee law that banned the teaching of evolution in public schools.
+You have probably heard of the famous Scopes Monkey Trial that occurred in 1925.
+John Scopes was a public school teacher placed on trial for violating a Tennessee law that banned the teaching of evolution in public schools.

 The Scopes trial captured the country’s attention—much like the trials of O. J. Simpson and Casey Anthony grabbed the headlines in our lifetime.
 In part, the trial intrigued people because it involved two well-known and flamboyant lawyers—Clarence Darrow and William Jennings Bryan.

 But people were also captivated by the fact that the trial involved several controversial and emotionally charged issues: The debate between science and religion regarding where human beings came from, separation of church and state, academic freedom, the infallibility of the Bible, and whether Darwin’s theory of evolution was an established scientific fact.

 One issue at the center of the courtroom drama that summer involved the question of how human beings differ from other animals.
 The prosecution strenuously objected to Darwin’s view that human beings evolved according to the same biological processes as every other animal.

 Although biological research supports the idea that human beings evolved through natural selection, we can understand why many people, then and now, have a difficult time viewing human beings as just another species.
 We certainly resemble other animals in certain respects, but in other ways, we are so dramatically different from all other animals that it’s easy to see why many people have trouble believing that we were cut from the same cloth.

 We create great art and great music, we build cities, establish governments, fly airplanes, design computers, and watch reality television shows—and we have created an environment for ourselves that’s totally unlike anything in nature.

 Just look around you.
 All of the rest of the animal kingdom, at least those in the wild, is still living just as they always have.